 2/3 C high lysine corn meal (you can find it at the Coop)

 ¼ t salt

 Mix with wet ingredients.
 Just fold in until barely mixed.

 Add ½ can of corn.

 Baked in muffin tins with cupcake papers or sprayed with cooking spray at 400 degrees for 18-20 minutes.

 I have made these gluten free with Pamela’s flour as a substitute for the flour, also, vegan by subbing the butter for Earth Balance, soy yogurt and ½ c of applesauce for the eggs.

 1 16oz. package of dry black beans

 Rinse beans and soak overnight (at least 8 hours).
-Drain beans and cover with water again an bring to a boil and simmer for around 2 hours until the beans are soft. (before this point, don’t add salt, this will make the beans hard and you will never get them soft)
+Drain beans and cover with water again and bring to a boil and simmer for around 2 hours until the beans are soft.
+Before this point, don’t add salt, this will make the beans hard and you will never get them soft.